TheXik/SetPacking-SatSolver/README.md

 | medium_running_time_sat         | 23             | 7                        | 42.07                 |
 | high_running_time_unsat         | 23             | 8                        | 94.78                 |
 | high_running_time_sat           | 23             | 8                        | 98.78                 |

+## Experiments
+I have experimeted with this quite a bit when I was creating instances for this project, but some small observations can be made.
+The encoding can take big amount of time for larger instances for example when the number of sets `30_sets_T4 - 111.92 sec encoding | satsolver close to 0 sec` `20_sets_T12 - close to 0 sec encoding | satsolver 42.30 sec` The sat solver will take bigger ammount of time when there is larger `set_packing_size`